JNRowe/upoints/doc/geolocation_and_pathcross.rst

 --------------------

-I've hacked support for relative proximities in to our Haskell tool, but :mod:`upoints` could be used as the basis to implement something similar in Python.
-Taking Seemant, who lives in Boston, Ma., as an example as it is his fault I'm playing with Python and geoip :mod:`upoints` can tell us::
+I've hacked support for relative proximities in to our Haskell tool, but
+|modref| could be used as the basis to implement something similar
+in Python.
+Taking Seemant, who lives in Boston, Ma., as an example as it is his fault I'm playing with Python and geoip |modref| can tell us::

     >>> Seemant = point.Point(42, -71)